rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 ## Load Distribution and Consumer Balancing

+As of RabbitMQ 3.8.1, the plugin is no longer affected by the queue master locator policy when using mirrored queues.
+Please read below if you use a previous version.

 This plugin can be affected by [queue master locator policy used](https://www.rabbitmq.com/ha.html) in the cluster as well as client connection load balancing strategy.